- What Is Known About Sinusitis

 Sinusitis Prevention: What Can You Do?

 Any acute illness is best resisted by a healthy immune system.
-If you are prone to sinus infections, or surrounded by others who are, take daily doses of Fermented Cod Liver Oil, Vitamin D3, anti-oxidants as OPC's, and probiotics, in food or supplements, all through the indoor or winter season.
+If you are prone to sinus infections, or surrounded by others who are, take daily doses of Vitamin D3, anti-oxidants as OPC's and Resveratrol, zinc (as lozenge or capsule) and probiotics, in food or supplements, all through the indoor or winter season.
+Taking probiotics at night might offer extra sinus protection.

 Keeping the air clean in your home and nose is one of the best ways to prevent irritants and pollution from causing sinusitis.
 Don't smoke or share closed spaces with smokers.